 Creating an ecom website is a complex process that involves much more than the coding itself.
 In this part of the article, we’ll take a look at the main prods that custom ecommerce website development entails.

 The development of an ecommerce platform starts with a plan designed by the project manager together with business analysts.
 The plan should outline the website’s concept, goals, structure, and approaches for promoting and presenting products.
 All of this should be based on a thorough analysis of competitors, target audiences, and customer preferences.

 2. UX/UI design

-This stage of development involves the creation of a sitemap, layouts, and visual look of the pages, including product listings, reviews, checkout, wishlist, and customer account.
+This prod of development involves the creation of a sitemap, layouts, and visual look of the pages, including product listings, reviews, checkout, wishlist, and customer account.
 In the end, you should have a prototype of the website and an accurate understanding of every use case scenario.

 3. Select appropriate technology